bit-plumber/PowerShell-Scripts/TrendUninstall/README.md

-# TrendUninstall
+# TrendUninstall (fuTrend.ps1)
 A script I was forced to write to remove the Trend Micro OfficeScan XG client from Win7(coming soon) and Win10 workstations.

 None of the methods that Trend Micro provided would work in my environment, so I took upon myself to build a better sledgehammer.
+In summary, the script accomplishes the following:

 	* Unloads the Trend OfficeScan client.
 	* Closes all Trend Micro Processes and Services